Gwen Parr, a former chairman, drinking a toast to P&DCCA

 Belonging to local clubs and societies makes people healthier, according to recent scientific research.
 From cricket to choirs, and darts to dancing, local clubs are good for us all because, it seems, belonging where we live is important to our health.
 Volunteering is a wonderful way to be part of Pulborough life, so why not consider joining us?

 We always need new volunteers.
 Enjoyment of all kinds comes from such involvement.
-If you can spare an hour or two a week to help with Transport (drivers), Wednesday Club (social activities) or would like to help with administrative work in any way, come and join us.
+If you can spare an hour or two a week to help with befriending a local resident, transport (drivers), lunch club (social activities) or would like to help with administrative work in any way, come and join us.
 You can be sure of a warm welcome.

-As at June 2018, we are also looking for a number of service / activity organisers and would love to hear from you if you think you might like to help:
+Currently we are looking for a number of volunteers and would love to hear from you if you think you might like to help:

 The Pulborough Community Transport scheme has been running for many years, providing transport for mainly older or housebound people living in Pulborough and the surrounding villages to attend doctor, dentist, hospital and other medical appointments where they are unable to use public transport.
 The service is provided by volunteers using their own cars or in our wheelchair accessible vehicle, driven by a volunteer driver.